Part VI

 - Scope, training, and oversight: Be explicit about your background, training, methods, and limitations.
 Anchor yourself in ethical codes, supervision, and peer accountability.

-- Consent hygiene: Treat consent as a living process.
+- Consent clarity: Treat consent as a living process.
 Protect opt-outs; participants have the right to slow down, adjust, or withdraw without penalty.

 - Agency-first design: Guide people back to their own inner resources so growth is sustainable beyond the container you provide.